CAN NOISE POLLUTION BE LEGALLY JUSTIFIED UNDER ANY CIRCUMSTANCE?

 What our law says regarding—

-The use of Microphones and loudspeakers at the time of Azan
+The use of Microphones and Loudspeakers at the time of Azan

-The use of loudspeakers, drums and other instruments at the time of prayers in the Church
+The use of loudspeakers, drums, and other instruments at the time of prayers in the Church

-The SC has held that in the exercise of the right to religious freedom under Art.
-25 & 26, no person can be allowed to create noise pollution or disturb the peace of others.The custom of religious prayer through the use of loudspeakers is not an essential element of any religion.
+The Supreme Court has held that in the exercise of the right to religious freedom under Articles 25 and 26, no person can be allowed to create noise pollution or disturb the peace of others.
+The custom of religious prayer through the use of loudspeakers is not an essential element of any religion.

 Author’s Viewpoint